editor-code-assistant/eca-webview/README.md

-# ECA GUI
+# ECA webview

-This is the React frontend for the ECA VS Code extension.
+This is the React frontend for the ECA vscode and intellij plugins.